 I am just an ordinary girl living the best life she knows how to; and thankfully, my “how to” learns a little more with each day that passes.
 These memos that I pen are the story of my trek through life – warts, haywire hormones, raisin bread, and all.
 I share my trials alongside my triumphs.
 I take you on all my adventures – travel, food, fat-loss, life – because they’re all a portion of who I am, and you get to see the whole hot mess.
 I confess my moments of dietary insanity, because you have them too.
 And we laugh, and move on, and encourage each other on our respective journeys.
 There’s more laughs over on The Podcasts.

 So if you come here expecting perfection, prepare to be disappointed.
 If you come here for science, there’ll be plenty of posts directing you to places to get that.
-I am not the poster child for The Calorie Myth.
-I am the poster child for Loving Yourself.
+I am not the poster child for the ketogenic diet for weight loss.
+I am the poster child for curing BiPolar Disorder and Loving Yourself.
 If you come here for a dose of real life from someone who has likely walked a similar – imperfect – path to you; if you come here for a shoulder to cry on when you mess up, or when your hormones get the upper hand, or when things just don’t go your way, I’m your girl.
 When you need a cheerleader – come on over.
 When you require a gentle reminder that this is not about perfection, it’s about moving towards your own unique goals, come hang.
 When you get waylaid at the grocery store by the loud, trumpeting call of marketing hot shots and advertising gurus – making money off your misery – get yourself back on track right here.
 When you want ideas and guidance on how to implement this whole healthy-eating thing into your world, I’ll be around.
 And when you need practical, delicious recipes to get you closer to your goal – this is where you’ll find them.
 Because I’ve a hunch that if you drink one more smoothie for breakfast you’ll beat your blender into smithereens, and if you eat one more lean chicken breast with Caesar salad (hold the croutons) for dinner you’ll expire from the sheer boredom of it all.